robmoffat/k9/docs/sprints/sprint_004.md

 Really, we *never* want people to query users via the REST URL in this way.
 What are the operations we actually do want?

+- Unsecured:
  - **Create User**:  it should be possible to post in a new user, with an email, username and password.
+ - Probably some static pages, error pages etc.

+- Password Secured (i.e. Form-Based):
  - **Get API Key**:  returns the API key, when you give the email address and password (i.e. log in).
 Can only log in if account not locked, expired, and password not expired.

+- Api Key Secured:
  - **Update User**:  change the username, email, password etc, using the api key as verification it's you.
+ - **Validate Email-Send**: Sends you an email with a link to validate your email address.
  - **Validate Email**: you provide some proof-of-address.
  - **Password Reset Request**: you provide an email, and it sends a password reset email, and sets "passwordExpired" to true.
 It also changes the password to something random.
  - **Update Password**: you provide a new password, and a proof-of-address.
+ - and pretty much the entire rest of the application.

 ## Proof-Of-Address

 This is emailed to you.
 It consists of a hash of username, password, email address and api key.